Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 2

-**As a Free member i want to be able to sign in to eHand and view Posts and offer help:**
+**As a Free member I want to be able to sign in to eHand and view Posts and offer help:**

 ![User Story 2](https://i.ibb.co/f9pTVVm/image.png)

-and as Jimmy, i can click on this posts details, allowing Jimmy to help.
+and as Jimmy, I can click on the details of this post, allowing Jimmy to help.

 ![User Story 2b](https://i.ibb.co/CsbPx1X/image.png)